 Certifications and supporting memorandums, if applicable, are due to the Compact no later than May 1st of the year following the calendar year for which the certification applies.
-For calendar year 2018, certifications were due to the Compact Office by May 1, 2019 for premium rate schedules approved by the Compact Office as of December 31, 2017.
+For calendar year 2019, certifications were due to the Compact Office by May 1, 2020 for premium rate schedules approved by the Compact Office as of December 31, 2018.
 Triennial certifications were due for premium rate schedules approved in 2013 and 2016, respectively.
+For two rate schedules, the Compact Office accepted and reviewed an off-year triennial memorandum to allow the initial and refreshed rate schedules to be on the same triennial schedule; in these cases, the memorandums were supplied early rather than allowed to be submitted later than the three-year requirement.